Jason Sudeikis often portrayed Romney. This Halloween, the senator returns the favor as Ted Lasso.

 “She’s one tough cookie,” Romney tweeted.
 Sinema, either incidentally or not, was wearing an all-pink suit, a fashion choice Welton herself often makes.
 “Given what’s going on in the Senate right now, she’s appropriately called the boss,” Romney said of the caption, according to a HuffPost reporter.

-Sudeikis, who won an Emmy last month for his portrayal of the coach, often portrayed Romney when he was in the cast of “Saturday Night Live.”
+Sudeikis, who won an Emmy last month for his portrayal of the coach, often played Romney when he was in the cast of “Saturday Night Live.”

 “After 10 years, I’m finally returning the favor,” Romney tweeted.
 “How was my @TedLasso, @Jason Sudeikis?”